Fort Ala Nova: Excavations 1979-2009

 In the years following the Second World War, several smaller excavations took place, particularly around Saint Jacob's Church on Schwechat's main square and during reconstruction work on the numerous war-damaged buildings in the area of this square and on the grounds of the district administration.
 It was not until 1979 that another important archaeological find was made.
 During the construction of a new residential complex on Frauenfeld, Hannsjörg Ubl from the Federal Monuments Office was able to identify cut pointed ditches at the north-east corner of the excavation pit.
-The discovery of fortification and beam trenches was an indication of a possible wood-earth complex at this location, around 400 metres south of the previously known fort Ala Nova.
+The discovery of fortification and beam trenches was an indication of a possible wood-earth complex at this location, around 400 m south of the previously known fort Ala Nova.
 Ubl suspects that this wood-earth complex is older than the fort.
 This was confirmed by Ursula Langenecker from the Federal Monuments Office in 1994 with the discovery of further pointed ditches in the immediate vicinity of the first site.
 Unfortunately, the area where the early wood-earth camp is thought to have been located has been largely destroyed by intensive residential development.

 A small-scale archaeological investigation in the area of the Alanovaplatz under the direction of Krista Süss from the AUSINA association in 2000 provided evidence of two stone construction phases of the fort and a presumed early wooden construction phase of the camp.